Was Devil’s Punch Bowl a concentration camp in Natchez?

 …[profit from raping Black women and using or trading their children as property meant] the African-American population in the South also rose from approximately 700,000 in 1790 to nearly 4 million by 1860.
 By the mid-19th century, the majority of the nation’s [enslaved Black children were] raised in Mississippi, Alabama, and Louisiana, and nowhere in the antebellum South was [human trafficking] more dominant than Natchez, Mississippi, which was “…the wealthiest town per capita in the United States…” on the eve of the Civil War

-To make an even finer point, the term “planter” in Mississippi was the official economic reference to the number of slaves held and NOT any measure of any other output or goods.
+To make an even finer point, the term “planter” in Mississippi was the official economic term and reference to the number of people held hostage and NOT any measure of any other output or goods.

-Thus obvious economics of human trafficking translated into a huge amount of wealth for the slavers as they systematically raped Black women and then controlled every aspect of Black lives including food, shelter, behavior, health, and even religion.
+Thus obvious economics of human trafficking translated into a huge amount of wealth for the slavers as they systematically raped Black women, tortured Black men, and controlled every aspect of Black lives including food, shelter, behavior, health, and even religion.

 Remember that absurdly huge brick mansion picture at the top of this post?
 I set it there to show the kind of largess from funds in Natchez all due to slavery.

-Can you estimate how many women had been raped or their children sold to pay for all those bricks in Natchez, or how many slaves were denied food and clothing?
+Can you estimate how many women were raped or their children ripped from them and sold to pay for the opulent displays of wealth in Natchez, or how many slaves had starved to death in order for giant mansions to host elaborate dinner parties?

 Devil’s Punchbowl of Natchez was completely a manufactured crisis by the defeated Confederacy loyalists, which was designed to maximize suffering of emancipated slaves.
 It was a heartless scheme for profit from loss on top of the mass suffering in a war they started.